-- 6.9 There will be a Section 106 legal agreement against each major planning application on the allocation.
+6.8 There will be a Section 106 legal agreement against each major planning application on the allocation.
 Each Section 106 agreement will include triggers to ensure strategic infrastructure contributions are made at appropriate times.
 Each Section 106 agreement will be drafted in line with a framework SW Rugby Section 106 Agreement which will set out the provisions which the Council will expect to be included in each Section 106 agreement.
-This is explained in detail in section 25 of this SPD. - 6.10 The map in Figure 3 below identifies the key phases of delivery of the allocation and when it is expected to come forward.
+This is explained in detail in section 25 of this SPD.